-This is an ever-evolving list of some of the most frequently asked questions (FAQs) about Shenandoah National Park, especially in reference to the phase one opening procedures and our COVID-19 response.
+This is an ever-evolving list of some of the most frequently asked questions (FAQs) about Shenandoah National Park, especially in reference to the phase three opening procedures and our COVID-19 response.
 We will continue to update these questions as changes occur and expand the list as more questions arise.

 When is the park open?